Frequently Asked Questions

 Do families need to complete an application for free or reduced price meal benefits each year?

 Yes.
-Students returning to a school in the Bellevue School District start the first 30 days of the school year retaining their prior year’s eligibility for free or reduced priced meals.
+During a traditional school year, students returning to a school in the Bellevue School District start the first 30 days of the school year retaining their prior year’s eligibility for free or reduced priced meals.
 Families are encouraged during this initial time period to submit an application for the current year for processing.
 Families who do not have a current year application for their student processed during the first 30 school days will “rollover” to the paid status on the 31st school day which is typically mid-October.
 Families are responsible for the cost of meals provided to a student prior to eligibility for free or reduced priced meals being established.

 Can a family submit an application for school meal benefits anytime during the year?

 Yes.
 While applications for the current year are typically processed from August to October, if a family’s income or household size changes during the year, an online application can be submitted (or resubmitted) to determine eligibility for free or reduced priced meals.
-Application processing closes on June 30th of each school year.
+Application processing closes on of the day prior to the last day of school each year.

 What is included in a meal?

 All students, regardless of their eligibility for free, reduced or paid meals, are offered a variety of entrée options each day.
 These entrée options are served through the “main line” in the cafeteria.
-In addition to entree’s, students in the main line may select from a variety of fresh, canned or dried fruits and vegetables on the salad bar and pick their choice of milk (1% or non-fat white milk, non-fat chocolate milk, lactose free milk or soy milk).
+In addition to entree’s, students in the main line may select from a variety of fresh, canned or dried fruits and vegetables on the salad bar and pick their choice of milk (1% or non-fat white milk or non-fat chocolate milk).
 In order to count as a reimbursable USDA school meal – of the five food groups offered (milk, fruit, vegetable, grain, meat or meat alternate) students must take what amounts to three servings out of the five groups.
 A ½ cup serving of a fruit and/or vegetable is required to be one of the three choices.

 Snack Bars & A la Carte Options